bakaphp/kanvas-core-js/README.md

 Welcome to the documentation for the Kanvas SDK, a TypeScript SDK designed exclusively to seamlessly connect with the Kanvas Niche ecosystem.
 This SDK is crafted to enhance the development of headless applications by providing easy-to-use interfaces for interacting with various modules within the Kanvas Niche ecosystem.

-Here's a comprehensive README.md for Kanvas Core JS with documentation for all modules, including examples and tips:

-# Kanvas Core JS

 ## Table of Contents

 1. [Introduction](#introduction)